University of Nebraska–Lincoln: Rise to Western prominence

 Like University Hall, many early buildings were poorly and cheaply constructed, and not until James Hulme Canfield became chancellor in 1891 were any significant infrastructure upgrades made.
 The forward-thinking, enthusiastic Canfield was a sharp contrast to the conservative, traditional leaders before him.
 He began an aggressive remodeling and expansion of many university buildings, often overseeing construction himself.
 Among these was University Library (now Architecture Hall), which was built in 1895 and is the oldest building on campus.
 Canfield worked to make the high school-to-college transition as easy as possible for Nebraskans and traversed the state tirelessly to encourage students from all backgrounds to consider higher education.
 By the time Canfield resigned in July 1895 to return to his native Ohio, enrollment had nearly quadrupled.
-Shortly after his departure, NU became the first school west of the Mississippi River to offer graduate courses and established its College of Law and School of Agriculture.
+Shortly after his departure the school established its College of Law and School of Agriculture.

 The University of Nebraska's football program played its first game in 1890, but did not have a full-time head coach until hiring Frank Crawford in 1894.
 Nebraska State Journal (now Lincoln Journal Star) writer Cy Sherman began referring to the team as the Cornhuskers in 1899, and the nickname was officially adopted the following year.